E-NACH and E-Mandate

 Once this is done, you will be redirected to the NPCI’s page followed by the bank’s authentication page.
 Your account number and other details are verified following which the mandate that has been filled will be displayed for your approval.

 After this, you will be redirected back to the website of the fund house where your mandate status will be displayed which is then confirmed.
-This entire process is also completely safe and secure.
+This entire process is safe and secure.

 Unlike the ECS workflow, the E-Mandate and E-NACH process is completely online, takes just a few hours for authentication, and is a smooth and hassle-free process.